Earth Notes: VAWT Experiment 3: Big Box on Real PM Gen (2007)Updated 2020-05-07 23:51 GMT.

 The generator is from FuturEnergy.
 Handily, I encountered them with their PM gen and HAWT (Horizontal Axis Wind Turbine) at their booth at a trade show a few days after the generator arrived (and had puzzled me).
 I could see that they were letting the generator's internal bearings take all the load in their turbine design, thus I can do the same.

-This also for the first time allowed me to test when I might get cut-in to charge a 12V battery, using my analogue multimeter on 'AC Volts' across one pair of the delta-wired outputs while I turned the spindle by hand.
+This also for the first time allowed me to test when I might get cut-in to charge a 12V battery.
+I used my analogue multimeter on 'AC Volts' across one pair of the delta-wired outputs while I turned the spindle by hand.
 My estimate is that bridge-rectified output will pass ~13V--14V at ~120rpm, which is probably just about reasonable for a drag-based VAWT design.

 Shorting any two of the output wires makes the spindle very hard to turn, indicating that the generator is extracting the mechanical energy efficiently.

-Then I attached my biggest-available box (from my scanner) to the PM gen, and cut the vertical slots as for my smaller cereal-box rotor.
+Then I attached my biggest-available box (from my scanner) to the PM gen. I cut the vertical slots as for my smaller cereal-box rotor.

-Unfortunately the cogging and torque required to start up rotation was too high for conditions on the day, and a larger/flatter box is probably necessary for this to turn in low wind speeds.
+Unfortunately the cogging and torque required to start up rotation was too high for conditions on the day.
+A larger/flatter box is probably necessary for this to turn in low wind speeds.
 Maybe 1msq minimum swept area and possibly at least a metre for enough torque.